AlexisWorkGit/Portafolio/README.md

 on.
 A template is based on Bootstrap 4 grid and will work perfectly on any screens and devices.

-Hope you will enjoy using it.
+Hope you will enjoy updating this template.

 Files Structure
 ---------------